 We are quite the international team of diverse backgrounds and experience with a passion for the startup and innovation community uniting us all.

-Marian Johnson has been leading the Ministry of Awesome team since 2017 helping to drive a dynamic startup and innovation ecosystem that will power NZ’s future success.
-Marian is deeply passionate about engineering the serendipity required for a successful ecosystem - driving collaboration between founders, investors, government, talent, and corporates.
+Marian Johnson has been leading the Ministry of Awesome team since late 2017 helping to drive a dynamic startup and innovation ecosystem that will power NZ’s future success.
+Marian is deeply passionate about engineering the serendipity required for a successful Kiwi high growth startup community - driving collaboration between founders, investors, government, talent, and corporates. through MoA and their ChristchurchHQ and startup hub Te Ōhaka.
+Marian believes that increasing participation in NZ’s high growth startups will grow our country’s global relevance and help us attain a sustainable and high value economy.
 Previous to her role at Ministry of Awesome, Marian spent 15 years developing and executing marketing and business growth strategies for software and tech startups in NZ as well as with Universal Studios and Discovery Networks in the US and Europe.

 Jeffrey Ling is Head of Startups at Ministry of Awesome where he is responsible for designing and delivering our startup incubation programme to anywhere from 20-30 startups over the year.
 Before joining Ministry of Awesome, Jeffrey was already an active part of the NZ and global startup ecosystem as a global startup advisor.
 He was also the Programme Director for Creative HQ’s Lightning Lab Tourism Accelerator in Christchurch as well as the VP of Operations at Taiwan Startup Stadium (TSS) where he supported the launch and development of over 130 startups in various verticals and worked with over 400 investors.